-- The dietary exposure assessment indicates that the residues associated with the proposed MRLs for avilamycin for pig meat and offal do not represent an unacceptable risk to public health and safety. - APVMA has already registered avilamycin and the rejection of the proposed MRLs would result in products from legally treated pigs not being able to be legally sold.
-Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of pig products treated with avilamycin to treat diseases and improve agricultural productivity. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of avilamycin on pigs. - The Office of Chemical Safety (OCS) of the Therapeutic Goods Administration (TGA) of the Australian Government Department of Health and Ageing has undertaken an appropriate toxicological assessment of avilamycin and has established an acceptable daily intake (ADI). - The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of avilamycin in the food supply and has concluded that the proposed use pattern of the avilamycin product for pigs is acceptable.
+- The dietary exposure assessment indicates that the residues associated with the proposed MRLs for sulphaquinoxaline for poultry meat and poultry offal would be the same as already established for this chemical and, therefore, do not represent an unacceptable risk to public health and safety. - APVMA's proposed changes to the MRLs for sulphaquinoxaline for poultry commodities are of an administrative nature.
+There has been no change in the usage pattern for this chemical and the proposed MRLs would no longer be the subject of a permit. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of sulphaquinoxaline for poultry. - The Office of Chemical Safety (OCS) of the Therapeutic Goods Administration (TGA) has undertaken an appropriate toxicological assessment of sulphaquinoxaline and has established an acceptable daily intake (ADI).

-- FSANZ has undertaken a regulation impact assessment process.
-That process concluded that the amendment to the Code is necessary, cost effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed changes.
+- The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of sulphaquinoxaline in the food supply and has concluded that the use pattern of the sulphaquinoxaline product for poultry is acceptable. - FSANZ has undertaken a regulation impact assessment and concluded that the amendment to the Code is necessary, cost effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed draft variation to Standard 1.4.2-Maximum Residue Limits.